Editor’s Note: Originally published in August 2014, this article was updated in May 2017 for accuracy and relevance.

 Lopez Island Vineyards and Winery

 Though he learned his trade in Bordeaux and California, vintner Brent Charnley put down roots where the climate is perfect for early-ripening European white wine grapes such as Madeleine Angevine and siegerrebe.
-Order a reserve tasting of seven wines for $10 and take home estate-grown blackberry wine. lopezislandvineyards.com
+Order a reserve tasting of seven wines for $15 and take home estate-grown blackberry wine, if it isn't sold out. lopezislandvineyards.com

 What to Do